 Misspelled query keywords

 When an end user submits a query containing one or more misspelled keywords, that query may return no results.
-Enabling the Did You Mean feature typically helps, although this feature has its limits (see Query Correction feature).
+To avoid this, you can enable the Query Correction feature, which is also known as Did You Mean.
+See Query Correction feature for information and limitations.

 If an end user types